pimox/pimox7/README.md

 1. Do this at the console, not over a network.
 The network will be reconfigured as part of the install.
 2. sudo -s
 3. curl https://raw.githubusercontent.com/pimox/pimox7/master/pimox.sh | sh

+Fully automated install from "scratch"
+---
+* see autoinstall folder

 Notes
 ---